FunctionSir/gramferry/README.md

 ## What's new

 - Added pprof flag for performance analyzing and debugging.
-- Now a scanner gorutine will scan the connections pool every 60s, and close connections not used over 300s.
+- Now a scanner goroutine will scan the connections pool every 60s, and close connections not used over 300s.

 ## Protocol